 If you want to find a particular type of node you can type its name or part of it in the edit field at the top of the node list.
 When you hit Enter, the list is shortened to show only those nodes matching what you typed.
 So for example, typing 'map' into the field will result in the list showing only those nodes which contain those letters:

-Now only three nodes are seen, the 'Voronoi Texture' node and the two volume shader nodes.
+Now only the nodes with 'map' somewhere in their name are seen.
 Simply clear the text field to show all the nodes again.